 |

-Don't see your favorite court listed below?
-PickleUp will give you a free bin.
-All you need is permission from the court owner or manager to put the bins there, and at least one volunteer to periodically collect the balls and bring them to any of these locations:
+If you want to start recycling pickleballs at your courts, PickleUp will give you a free bin.
+All you need is permission from the court owner or manager to put the bins there, and you need at least one volunteer to periodically collect the broken balls and bring them to any of these locations: